-Finance Manager has responsibility over all areas of authorization, custody of assets, recording effect of deficiencies in segregation of duties and internal controls can result in undetected errors or misappropriation of assets of the District.
+The effect of deficiencies in segregation of duties and internal controls can result in undetected errors or misappropriation of assets of the District.

-Effect: The effectiveness of the internal control system relies on enforcement by management.
-The the District evaluate its controls and make any changes considered necessary.
+Recommendation: Under these circumstances the most effective controls lie in 1) managements knowledge of the District's financial operations and 2) striving to obtain as much segregation of duties as possible so that no one person has complete control of any type of financial transaction.
+We recommend the District evaluate its controls and make any changes considered necessary.
 It is the responsibility of management and those charged with governance to make the decision whether to accept the degree of risk associated with this condition because of cost and other considerations.